cameronhirbodi/ch-design/_posts/portfolio/2014-10-26-parsons_racing.md

 ![Parson's Racing - Formula Car Branding]({{ "/images/portfolio/parsons/parsons_01.jpg" }})

 Several iterations were required from early conception.
-As a result, I landed on a logo that displayed Cameron's love for racing in a simple yet dynamic portrayal.
+As a result, we landed on a logo that displayed Cameron's love for racing in a simple yet dynamic portrayal.

 ![Parson's Racing - Tent Branding]({{ "/images/portfolio/parsons/parsons_02.jpg" }})